gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 <img width = "800" src="Image/genshinDemo.png">

-# Guilt Gear Strive Style
+# Guilty Gear Strive Style

 Arc System Works, create something new on the release of their game Guilty Gear Xrd -SIGN-, making 3D models look as like a 2D sprite.